codacy/docs/docs/repositories-configure/integrations/jira-integration.md

 # Repository Jira integration

-!!! tip
-    If you want to integrate Jira with Security and risk management, see [Jira integration for Security and risk management](../../organizations/integrations/jira-integration.md).

 The Jira integration incorporates Codacy on your existing Jira workflows.

 When the integration is enabled, you can create issues on a Jira project directly from Codacy when browsing the existing issues on the repository: